mre/endler.dev/content/2025/how-to-review-code/index.md

 {% end %}

-These questions have more to do with systems design than with the code changes themselves.
+These questions have more to do with systems design than with the changes themselves.
-You should not neglect the bigger picture because systems design will suffer if you accept bad changes.
+Don't neglect the bigger picture because systems become brittle if you accept bad changes.

 Code isn't written in isolation.
 The role of more experienced developers is to reduce operational friction and handle risk management for the project.
-The documentation, the tests, and the types are equally important parts.
+The documentation, the tests, and the data types are equally as important as the code itself.

 Always keep an eye out for better abstractions as the code evolves.

 ## Naming Is Everything

 I spend a big chunk of my time thinking about good names when reviewing code.

+Naming things is hard, which is why it's so important to get it right.
-Often, this is the most important part of a code review.
+Often, it's the most important part of a code review.

 It's also the most subjective part, which makes it tedious because it's hard to distinguish between nitpicking and important naming decisions.

-Naming things is hard, which is why it's so important to get it right.

 Names encapsulate concepts and serve as "building blocks" in your code.
-For me, bad names increase cognitive overhead by one or more orders of magnitude.
 Bad names are the code smell that hint at problems running deep.
+They increase cognitive overhead by one or more orders of magnitude.

 For example, say we have a struct that represents a player's stats in a game: